BrowserStackCE/browserstack-examples-cucumber-testng/README.md

 ### Run the entire test suite in parallel on a single BrowserStack browser

 In this section, we will run the tests in parallel on a single browser on Browserstack.
-Refer to `single` object in `bs.json` file to change test capabilities for this configuration.
+Refer to [`browserstack-parallel.yml`](src/test/resources/conf/browserstack-parallel.yml) file to change test capabilities for this configuration.

 - How to run the test?